franfabrizio/franfabrizio-dev-blog/content/posts/private-domain-home-network.md

 ## Introduction

 Somewhere on your homelab journey you will eventually come to the realization that you would like to have friendly names for all of the things on your home network instead of dealing with IP addresses.
-There are many ways to scratch that itch, but one of the most common approaches is to run private DNS and DHCP services and point all of your internal devices at them.
-Here's an overview of the things you'll need to plan and decide in order to get a private domain working on your home network.
+There are many ways to scratch that itch, but one of the most common approaches is to create a private domain.

-## What's a Private Domain?

 A private domain is simply a domain name that you'd like to use on your internal network that is not visible from the outside world.

+You can create a private domain by running local DNS and DHCP services and pointing your internal devices at them.
+Here's how I accomplished this with Technitium.

+## Choosing a Private Domain Name

 This _can_ be an actual honest-to-goodness domain name, but that's not necessary and also problematic if you're planning to use that same domain name for anything public-facing.

 The good news is that you can just use whatever domain name you want, including the TLD (the last part of the domain name).
-If you want your home network to be called `unicorns.donuts`, you can do that.
+If you want your home network to be called `rainbows.donuts`, you can do that.
 However, there are some pseudo-standards, or at least conventions, that tend to be popular.

 Common TLDs for private networks include `.intranet`, `.internal`, `.home`, `.private` or `.lan`.
 There are a couple I'd recommend not using, as well. `.local`, because that's sort of reserved for something called multicast DNS, or mDNS.
 In fact, the recommendations I made above come from [Appendix G of the Multicast DNS RFC](https://www.rfc-editor.org/rfc/rfc6762#appendix-G).
 Another I'd recommend against, even though it's sorta the most official one for this purpose, is `.home.arpa`, which is proposed as a standard in [IETF's RFC 8375](https://datatracker.ietf.org/doc/html/rfc8375).
 It will work quite well for the purpose, but it's just odd and ugly to me, and is not in common use.

-## Providing Private DNS Service
+## Setting Up a Local DNS Resolver

 For most home networks, their router (either the one provided by the ISP or something that was purchased like a wifi mesh router system) will serve as their nameserver and the DHCP server (usually also built into the same router) will set clients' nameserver to be the router by default.
 The router isn't really mapping names to IPs (known as resolving) itself - it's typically just a DNS forwarder.
 A DNS forwarder forwards queries to full-fledged DNS resolvers, and then it caches the results it gets back for faster lookup next time.